Warrior MD houses

 Evidence-based research shows that students who participate in learning communities are more engaged and academically motivated.
 They learn the best methods for collaboration and are more likely to integrate concepts from one course to another.
 At the school of medicine, these smaller communities break down the large student body into eight organized conceptual Warrior MD Houses.

 The School of Medicine Warrior MD Houses support and encourage networking, coaching, professional identity formation and empowerment.
 Through active and engaged experiences, students are led to more meaningful learning.
-The complementary Peer Mentor Program and the mentor/mentee relationships allow these learning communities to pave a smooth path in the transition from undergraduate to medical education by creating a culture of openness, safety and support.

 All four classes come together through social engagement activities and subject-based curriculum Mentor Meet-Ups centered on discussions regarding Detroit's top health disparities and issues that physicians face.
 Students enrolled at the School of Medicine are assigned to one of the eight Warrior MD Houses.

-Mentorship, unity, service, and scholarship are the pillars that sustain and bond medical students together in these eight Warrior MD conceptual Houses.
+Coaching, mentorship, unity, service, and scholarship are the pillars that sustain and bond medical students together in these eight Warrior MD conceptual Houses.